 This one actually shouldn't surprise anyone these days, notes Whaley.
 "We've seen significant volatility in recent years and many advisors do not expect it to go away in the near future," he says.

-Your best solution: Keep your investments well diversified during retirement.
-You generally want some money in very stable options that you can tap in a down market — such as cash or money-market accounts.
-But to help your money last as long as you live, you will also want some investments, such as equities that have the ability to grow and earn dividends, suggests Whaley.
-Meet regularly with your investment advisor at Wells Fargo Private Bank to evaluate whether your retirement investments are allocated properly to match your personal tolerance for risk.
+Recommended strategy: Keep your investments well diversified during retirement.
+You generally want some money in typically stable options that you can tap in a down market — such as cash or money-market accounts.
+But to help your money last as long as you live, you may also want some investments, such as equities that have the ability to grow and earn dividends, suggests Whaley.
+Meet regularly with your investment advisor to evaluate whether your retirement investments are allocated properly to match your personal tolerance for risk.

 Challenge 2: An unexpected relocation